-A new Phase III clinical trial called the Myeloma XII trial, also known as the ACCoRd trial, has opened for patient recruitment across the UK.
+A new Phase III clinical trial called the Myeloma XII trial, also known as the ACCoRd trial, has recruited its first patients.

 The purpose of the Myeloma XII trial is to see if using a novel drug called ixazomib (Ninlaro®) can strengthen the effect of a second high-dose therapy and stem cell transplant (HDT-SCT).